-Criterion RE.1: Use of random effects over fixed effects.
-When the random-effects model is valid, the fixed-effects estimator will still produce unbiased estimates of the relationships of interest, but they will be estimated less efficiently than the random-effects estimates.
-However, if unobserved characteristics are correlated with explanatory variables in the model, the random-effects estimates will be biased.
-Therefore, in general, CLEAR prefers the fixed-effects model unless there is compelling evidence that the author has included all time-invariant factors that could be correlated with unobserved characteristics affecting the outcome.
+Criterion RE.1: Does the study use random effects instead of fixed effects?
+In general, CLEAR prefers the fixed-effects model unless there is compelling evidence that the regression model includes all time-invariant factors that could be correlated with unobserved characteristics that affect the outcome.
+When the random-effects model is valid, fixed-effects estimators will still produce unbiased estimates of the relationships of interest, but will be less efficient (in a statistical sense) than the random-effects estimates.
+If unobserved characteristics are correlated with explanatory variables in the model, the random-effects estimates will be biased.
 If the review team identifies a factor that could be correlated with other explanatory variables but is not included in the random-effects model, the study does not meet this criterion.
-In addition, studies using random effects must report a specification test justifying the use of random effects over fixed effects.
+In addition, studies using random effects must report a specification test (such as a Hausman Test) justifying the use of random effects over fixed effects.